yuhuan-wu/RDPNet/README.md

 * ISOD and SOC datasets: [[Google Drive, 0.7G]](https://drive.google.com/file/d/1FR7K6gdIStio-QEimxGqN-VHgGrIJMN6), [[Baidu Yun, yhwu]](https://pan.baidu.com/s/1s5tdYinlwVKTg09mA_l-Fg).
 The above zip file contains data of the ISOD and SOC dataset.

-* COME15K datasets: First download original data on the [official site](https://github.com/JingZhang617/cascaded_rgbd_sod).
+* COME15K datasets: First download original image data on the [official site](https://github.com/JingZhang617/cascaded_rgbd_sod).
 Then please downloaed [json format annotations](https://drive.google.com/drive/folders/1-nLBBxkTuGR_-RHjIpl2PJtwA3rB3IRf?usp=sharing) made by me.
 Extract them to `datasets/COME15K/`.

 Note: if you are blocked by Google and Baidu services, you can contact me via e-mail and I will send you a copy of data and model weights.